Society & Work

 - How many jobs are being lost to automation per year?

-- The WEF 2023 projects 83 million jobs displaced globally 2023-2027, or roughly 20.75 million per year.
+- The WEF Future of Jobs 2025 projects 92 million jobs displaced globally by 2030, approximately 18.4 million per year.
 BLS data shows 6.3 million US displaced workers in 2021-2023.
 Automation's share of total job displacement is estimated at 15-30%.

 - Which jobs are most at risk from automation?